Hattians: History

 Several archeological sites in central Anatolia, dating from the Early Bronze Age (second half of the 3rd millennium BC) are attributed to ancient Hattians.
-The structure of archeological finds in some sites, like Hattush, reveal the existence of a highly developed culture, with distinct social stratification.
+The structure of archeological finds in some sites, like Hattush, reveal the existence of a complex culture with distinct social stratification.
 Most scholars believe that the first Hattian states existed already during the period of the Akkadian Empire.
 That assumption is based on some later sources, mainly Hittite and Assyrian.
 The epic known as the "King of Battle" (recorded in several versions from the 14th century BC onward) narrates about a war between Sargon the Great of Akkad (24th-23rd century BC) and king Nur-Daggal of Purushanda, but those events are not attested in contemporary sources, that would date from the period of the Akkadian Empire.

-A Hittite version (from c.
-1400 BC) of an older Akkadian story, also narrates some events that are related to early times, taking place during the rule of king Naram-Sin of Akad (23rd century BC).
+A Hittite version from c.
+1400 BC of an older Akkadian story also narrates some events that are related to early times, taking place during the rule of king Naram-Sin of Akad (23rd century BC).
 The story describes a conflict between Naram-Sin and an alliance of 17 kings.
 The Hittite version of that story includes Pamba of Hatti among those kings, but that inclusion is not attested in Akkadian versions of the story, nor in contemporary sources, that would date from the period of the Akkadian Empire.
 Some scholars hold that the Hittite version (from c.
 1400 BC) can be accepted as reliable and derived from some local sources.
 In that case, the narrative would contain a trustworthy tradition, thus providing a base for an assumption that the ancient Kingdom of Hatti existed already during the period of the Akkadian Empire.

 The Hattians were organized in monarchical city-states.
 These states were ruled as theocratic kingdoms or principalities.
 Hattian regions of Anatolia came to be influenced by mighty Mesopotamian polities, such as those of the Akkadian Empire (24th-22nd century BC) and the succeeding Old Assyrian Empire (21st-18th century BC), both of which set up trading colonies called karum, located throughout eastern and central Anatolia.
 During the first centuries of the 2nd millennium BC, an Assyrian trade colony existed in the city of Hattush, and several Assyrian inscriptions mention (usually by office, not by name) the existence of local rulers (kings) of Hattush, also referring to their relations with other city-states in the region.